 The Italians are the current World Champions as of 2006, but they are also the kings of the dive and dramatic performance, with maybe the Spaniards a not too distance second.
 However, a Brazilian, who’s logged significant time in Europe, and is the keeper for AC Milan might just top the list.
 A Celtic fan ran on to the pitch and into Dida’s goal area, lightly slapping him.
 Dida then gave chase after the fan but then fell down as if he’d been stabbed a few seconds later – see Dida’s dive .

-The worst part of diving is the player who is coughed or sneezed at or not even touched, and drops in the penalty box like a brick in a pond.
+The worst part of diving is the soccer player who is coughed or sneezed at or not even touched, and drops in the penalty box like a brick in a pond.
 It’s as if the penalty box is the end of the earth, once a player steps into that space they drop like they’re falling from twenty stories up or quick sand is eating at their heels.
-The pain of the foul is acute and intense, but once the whistle is blown they’re miraculously healed.
+The pain of the foul is acute and intense, but once the whistle is blown they are miraculously cured.

-Gary Lineker has suggested the introduction of pink cards for so-called cheating offences with two cards resulting in dismissal.
+Gary Lineker has suggested the introduction of pink cards for so-called cheating offenses with two cards resulting in dismissal.

 But it’s a dangerous game at times for professional footballers, not just on the pitch but from fans throwing things and running on the field, Dida was once hit by a flare in a game too.
 But the classic dive, roll and hold your face as if you’ve been shot, is part of the professional world of football, and some are better than others at the antics and theatrics.
 Here are a few.

-Even before the game there’s a bit of diving – in the tunnel no less.
+Even before the game there’s a bit of diving in soccer – in the tunnel no less.